-- 1. The degree to which the leave will enhance the mission of the University; - 2.
-The contribution to the faculty member's discipline;
+1. The degree to which the leave will enhance the mission of the University;

-- 3. The faculty member's past performance in the areas of teaching, research, and community service as they relate to the proposed project; - 4.
+- 2. The contribution to the faculty member's discipline; - 3.
+The faculty member's past performance in the areas of teaching, research, and community service as they relate to the proposed project; - 4.
 The length of service to SMU.

-The number of sabbatical leaves granted will be based on consideration of the merit of each proposal as well as budgetary and other exigencies, such as replacement costs and arrangements, as determined by the Academic Vice President in consultation with the Department Chair.
+The number of sabbatical leaves granted will be based on consideration of the merit of each proposal as well as budgetary and other exigencies, such as replacement costs and arrangements, as determined by the Provost and Vice President for Academic Affairs in consultation with the Department Chair.
 The granting of leaves is neither automatic after any stated period of service, nor should it be granted as deferred compensation.
-When a leave is not granted, the faculty member may request the reasons in writing for such a decision from the Academic Vice President.
+When a leave is not granted, the faculty member may request the reasons in writing for such a decision from the Provost and Vice President for Academic Affairs.